Yevrag35/AD-RestAPI/Walkthroughs/Authentication/Negotiate-NTLM-Kerberos/README.md

 # Setting up and Enforcing Kerberos Authentication

-Setting the API to leverage Kerberos is the most secure option for Windows Authentication.
+Leveraging Kerberos is the most secure option when the API is configured to use Windows Authentication.
 Passing through a Kerberos ticket for authentication allows the service to naturally respect and enforces the permissions the requester has in the AD environment.
 No secondary roles/groups are required to restrict access to the API's functionality.
 The only special permission granted to the API service is the allowance to delegate Kerberos requests to a Domain Controller on behalf of the requester.
 Other than that, the service runs as a standard, non-privileged identity in the environment.

 ## Creating a New Service Account